-Earlier this year the Student Experience team was the first at Minerva Schools at KGI to use OKRs.
+In 2019, the Student Experience team was the first at Minerva Schools at KGI to use OKRs.
 Research and science already inform the organization’s design, so Wang felt the discipline of linking precise measurement to clear goals made OKRs a natural fit.

 At the broadest level, OKRs helped facilitate open communication on a culturally-diverse team spread across Minerva’s seven cities.
-This new common language made it easier to give and receive feedback, eventually agreeing on their top objective: to build a cohesive, scaffolded four-year experiential co-curriculum, comprised of an integrated portfolio of activities, programs, and learning experiences that complement the structured academic curriculum.
+This new common language made it easier to give and receive feedback, eventually agreeing on their top Objective: to build a cohesive, scaffolded four-year experiential co-curriculum, comprised of an integrated portfolio of activities, programs, and learning experiences that complement the structured academic curriculum.

 To align measurements with student goals, the team referred to resources and research such as the Gallup-Purdue Index report, now known as the the Strada-Gallup Alumni Survey.
 The report defines two categories of college experiences that have the most influence on graduates’ sense of well-being and high engagement in the workplace: having a mentor who excites them about learning and, secondly, jobs, internships or semester-long projects that apply knowledge gained in the classroom to real life.

 Matching students’ interests and needs with professional partners in each city was already part of the Student Experience team’s programs.
 However, writing OKRs down and sharing them helped them seek more precise and long-lasting impact.
 It was no longer enough to count how many partners they curate from specific fields.
 How many students actually left experiences with these partners with a letter of recommendation or even an internship opportunity?
 An OKR to survey students helped them pinpoint what specific experiences to create.